Listing checks

 Watch for prices that break the pattern

-Read the measurements, not just the size label
+Read measurements, not just size labels

 Check whether the photos feel coherent